aregsar/aregsarblog/blog/2020/how-to-queue-laravel-password-reset-email/index.md

 }
 ```

-Because sendEmailVerificationNotification method is included as a trait in the extended User class, we can override its default implementation by simply adding a sendEmailVerificationNotification method in the User class with our overridden implementation that will queue the delivery of this email.
+Because sendPasswordResetNotification method is included as a trait in the extended User class, we can override its default implementation by simply adding a sendPasswordResetNotification method in the User class with our overridden implementation that will queue the delivery of this email.

-Inside the overridden sendEmailVerificationNotification method we can take one of two approaches for the implementation within the sendEmailVerificationNotification method:
+Inside the overridden sendPasswordResetNotification method we can take one of two approaches for the implementation within the sendPasswordResetNotification method:

 Approach 1-We can queue the notification
 Approach 2-We can dispatch a queued job that sends the notification